 You should baste the chicken with Italian dressing or any dressing after 20 to 30 minutes.
 When you should brush the chicken is dependent on the thigh size, flame, spices, etc.

-Nothing to worry about the overcooked thighs.
+Don’t forget to add an ash catcher to the weber, except that there is nothing to worry about the overcooked thighs.
 Because you’ve already taken precautions by brining them.

 Now that you know about the first method, I’ll start with the second method.
-And it’s named as ‘Low and Slow’ method of cooking chicken.
+And it’s named as the ‘Low and Slow’ method of cooking chicken.

 Let’s know the ‘Low and Slow’ process-